Franco-from-Owlish/binary-classifier/README.md

 # Binary classification of reordering

+The project uses [UV](https://docs.astral.sh/uv/) as a package manager.

 ## Scripts

-UV can be used to run scripts for filtering and classifying.
+UV can be used to run scripts for filtering, classifying, and feature importance.

 ```bash
 uv run filter